JordanWu1997/YSO_Hunters/README.md

 ## **II.Goal**
 - Repeat the procession of Hsieh & Lai (2013) and get the same result
 - Use marginal plane on multi-dimensional space to save RAM
-- Make the program construct mroe dimension space at same time
+- Make the program construct more dimension space at same time

 ## **III.Improvement**
 - ~~Reduce the errors about extinction correction~~